-The world comes together for a virtual vaccine summit.
-The U.S. is conspicuously absent.
+The world came together for a virtual vaccine summit.
+The U.S. was conspicuously absent.

 A senior Trump administration official said Monday the United States “welcomes” the efforts of the conference participants.
 He did not explain why the United States did not join them.

-“Many of the organizations and programs this pledging conference seeks to support already receive very significant funding and support from the U.S. government and private sector,” said the official, who spoke on the condition of anonymity under State Department rules for briefing reporters.
+“Many of the organizations and programs this pledging conference seeks to support already receive very significant funding and support from the U.S. government and private sector,” said the official, who spoke on the condition of anonymity under White House rules for briefing reporters.

 Public health officials and researchers expressed surprise.

-“It’s the first time that I can think of where you have had a major international pledging conference for a global crisis of this kind of importance and the U.S. is just absent,” said Jeremy Konyndyk, who worked on the Ebola response in the Obama administration.
+“It’s the first time that I can think of where you have had a major international pledging conference for a global crisis of this kind of importance, and the U.S. is just absent,” said Jeremy Konyndyk, who worked on the Ebola response in the Obama administration.

 Given that no one knows which vaccines will succeed, he said, it’s crucial to back multiple efforts working in parallel.